 Top Travel Adventures of 2018

 Best formerly off-limits adventure: Travelers to Colombia are benefiting as peace spreads (slowly but surely?) through the country following the signing of a peace deal between the government and FARC guerillas.
 Case in point: San Juan del Guaviare which has only recently fully opened to foreign travel after a long history in the hands of the FARC.
 We got there, along with dozens of Colombian travelers, with Outlanders and spent a few days hiking around the landscape which includes savannah and rocky mesas called tepuis (it looks a lot like neighboring Chiribiquete National Park which remains closed to visitors), swimming in the area’s many rivers (including a protected stretch that’s like a mini version of Colombia’s famous Caño Cristales), and seeing abundant and well-preserved rock-face pictograph paintings which are believed to be thousands of years old.
-It’s a physical adventure and a cultural adventure all rolled into one.
+Learn more in our full post about this physical and cultural adventure.

 Best snorkeling: Can snorkeling be an adventure?
 Yes, when you’re snorkeling around Crab Cay, part of McBean Lagoon National Nature Park (17,500 COP or about US$5 per person), off Providencia Island in Colombia.
 The tiny islet is located so close to the island itself that you can kayak there (or take a boat which will provide masks and fins, run you out to Crab Caye, then pick you up when you’re done).
 The water around Crab Cay, named because of its shape, is shallow, warm, and clear.
 It’s favored by many types of fish and sea turtles, all of which you can watch up close as you snorkel around.
 Tip: head to Crab Cay as early as possible.
 The place gets crowded from about 10:30 am onward.
 Also, be aware that the local government has been experimenting with closing Crab Caye for one month out of the year to let the habitat rest and recuperate so ask about closures during the time you want to visit.